The Singles Network Ministries

 A: Working with Single Adults in a church can be one of the most fulfilling ministries because singles tend to be more intentional in desiring community and have greater accessibility, flexibility, and engagement than their married adult counterparts.

-Singles often see their ministry as an important part of their relational identity (i.e., their extended family) rather than seeing their ministry as merely a tiny part of their spiritual lives.
+Singles often see their ministry as a vital part of their relational identity, like their extended family, rather than just a small aspect of their spiritual lives.
 You will find that the singles you serve will become some of your closest friends.
 They, in effect, will become like family.

-Single adult ministries also come with unique challenges.
-There can be a lot of personal struggles and challenges that singles can face.
-For some, it may be the emotional turmoil of a broken marriage.
-It may be the loss of a dream of being married to others.
-Still, for others, there may be certain mental/emotional/social situations that create unique issues for your ministry.
-Remember that every single in your ministry is an invaluable part of your ministry; still, you will need to work with your leadership team to address these situations so that they will not become too burdensome upon the ministry itself.
+Single adult ministries also face unique challenges.
+There can be many personal struggles that singles experience.
+For some, it might be the emotional pain of a broken marriage.
+For others, it may be the loss of a dream of being married.
+Still, some individuals may face specific mental, emotional, or social issues that create unique challenges for your ministry.
+Remember that every single person in your ministry is a valuable part of it; however, you will need to work with your leadership team to address these situations so they do not become too burdensome for the ministry.

 Make sure to stay connected with your single adults in your ministry.
-If you are disconnected emotionally from the single adults, they will see through your duplicity and will likely detach from you.
-The best single leaders are “in the trenches” with the singles . . . living their lives with their singles.
+If you are emotionally disconnected from the single adults, they will see through your duplicity and will likely detach from you.
+The best single leaders are “in the trenches” with the singles... living their lives alongside them.

-A: Remember that your identity and value ultimately are not found in your human relational status; instead, it is found in your relationship with Jesus Christ.
+A: Remember that your identity and value ultimately are not found in your human relational status; instead, they are found in your relationship with Jesus Christ.

 Jenna, Former Singles Director, Several churches